-Sure, you want to be comfortable if you're going to be on your feet all day, but you won't impress employers if your look is too casual.
+Sure, you want to be comfortable if you are going to be on your feet all day, but you will not impress employers if your look is too casual.
 Save leggings, sweatpants, khakis, T-shirts, jeans and sneakers for running errands and spending time at home with the family.
 Even if you typically wear a uniform in your profession, such as in the health care industry, leave it in your closet and opt for professional business attire.

 "Business casual" may be acceptable in your current job, but you need to dress more formally for a job fair.
 When in doubt, it's better to overdress.
 To make the best impression, stay away from:

 - Clothing that is too tight or too loose